DamonMohammadbagher/ETWProcessMon2/ETWPM2Monitor2/README.md

 !
 Note: ETWPM2Monitor2 v2.1 is new version of code & you can use this code with ETWProcessMon2.1 (v2.1),
 ! this version ETWPM2Monitor2 v2.1 will work with ETWProcessMon2.1 and both are
 ! very fast for (Remote-Thread-Injection) Technique/Payload Detection via ETW Events)
 + some bugs fixed.
-New Tab called "Alarms by Memory Scanners" added.
+New Tab called "Alarms by Memory Scanner" added.
 + last source/exe update(51) v2.1.51.590 [Sep 17, 2023]...
 ```
 Video: https://www.youtube.com/watch?v=DMtMTkAfFNo